 - Google Sheets

-Because Landbot have a Facebook platform integration which is still in beta yet, it does not provide connections with Facebook Ads and auto-reply to Facebook comments.
+Because Landbot have a Facebook platform integration which is still in beta yet, it does not provide connections with Facebook Ads, auto-reply to Facebook comments or to use the One-Time Notification.
 On the other hand, Landbot does provide widgets and landing pages which you can put on your website just by adding a simple script.

 - Facebook website widget